 An individual's right to information in this country is addressed in the First Amendment to the United States Constitution, which states, in part, that Congress shall make no law abridging the freedom of speech, or of the press.

-The Library recognizes and generally supports the principles of the Freedom to Read Statement, adopted by the American Library Association (ALA) Council.
+The Library recognizes and supports the principles of the Freedom to Read Statement, adopted by the ALA Council., adopted by the ALA Council.